Best Of17 min read

 8. A2 Hosting — Best for Speed-Obsessed Nonprofit Teams

-A2 Hosting has built its entire identity around one obsession: speed.
-Their Turbo plans use a proprietary server configuration to claim up to 20x faster page loads compared to standard shared hosting.
-For nonprofits running content-heavy sites — think advocacy organizations publishing lengthy research reports, large photo galleries from field events, or video-embedded campaign pages — that speed obsession translates into real, measurable improvements for visitors.
+A2 Hosting has built its entire identity around one thing: speed.
+Their Turbo plans use proprietary server configurations to claim up to 20x faster page loads compared to standard shared hosting.
+For nonprofits running content-heavy sites — research reports, photo galleries from field events, or video-embedded campaign pages — that obsession translates into measurable improvements for visitors.

-Here's the deal though: the Turbo plans are where the magic actually lives.
-The standard plans are competitive but not exceptional.
-If you're choosing A2, commit to a Turbo plan and feel the difference — don't just buy the cheapest tier and wonder why you don't notice the speed boost.
-They also have a strong commitment to developer-friendly features — SSH access, multiple PHP versions, staging environments — which makes life easier if you have even one tech-savvy volunteer on the team.
+Here's the deal though: the Turbo plans are where the real magic lives.
+Standard plans are competitive but nothing special.
+If you're choosing A2, commit to a Turbo plan and feel the difference — don't just grab the cheapest tier and wonder why you don't notice the speed boost.
+They're also developer-friendly — SSH access, multiple PHP versions, staging environments — which helps if you have even one tech-savvy volunteer on staff.

 Key Features: